-b) Properties held for development - a 146 acre piece of land on the outskirts of Calgary, Alberta, that will be developed into single family and multi residential units; a parcel of land in Calgary that will be developed into a condominium complex containing 466 units; a parcel of land in Calgary that will be developed into a seven building office campus; a 140 acre parcel of land on the outskirts of Calgary, that will be developed into single family and multi residential units; a parcel of land in Calgary that will be developed into a seven building office campus; a 140 acre parcel of land in Calgary that will be developed into single family and multi residential units; a parcel of land in Calgary that will be developed into a condominium complex containing 450 units; a 184 acre parcel of land in Calgary that will be developed into commercial properties; and a one third interest in a 5 acre site in Montreal, Quebec that will be redeveloped into office, retail and hotel space.
+- a) Properties under construction a 75,000 square foot office tower; a prime commercial property in downtown Calgary, Alberta, that will be redeveloped into a 10 story office tower consisting of 230,000 square feet; and a 20 story office tower consisting of 400,000 square feet. - b) Properties held for development a 146 acre piece of land on the outskirts of Calgary, Alberta, that will be developed into single family and multi residential units; a parcel of land in Calgary that will be developed into a condominium complex containing 466 units; a parcel of land in Calgary that will be developed into a seven building office campus; a 140 acre parcel of land on the outskirts of Calgary, that will be developed into single family and multi residential units; a parcel of land in Calgary that will be developed into a condominium complex containing 450 units; a 184 acre parcel of land in Calgary that will be developed into commercial properties; and a one third interest in a 5 acre site in Montreal, Quebec that will be redeveloped into office, retail and hotel space.